In The Making

 Check out this video featuring David Blackwood's work and his creative process:

 MORE ABOUT THE FEATURED ARTISTS

 “You were there, and you were a part of it, and you simply carried on.
 The rich, vivid environment you were brought up in, the storytelling in the community . . . well, you just simply lived it. . . .
 It fed the imagination, you see, forever.
 And exactly how that happens is a mystery.
 It’s an utter and total mystery.”

 - David Blackwood, 2011

-David Blackwood was born in 1941 in the outport community of Wesleyville (now New Wes Valley).
+David Blackwood (1941 - 2022) was born and raised in the outport community of Wesleyville (now New Wes Valley).
 He was awarded a Government of Newfoundland Centennial scholarship to study at the Ontario College of Art, in Toronto.
 At age 23, one of his etchings was purchased by the National Gallery of Canada.
 In 1992, the Blackwood Gallery, named in his honour, was officially opened at the Erindale campus, now known as The University of Toronto in Mississauga.
 The same year, Blackwood was awarded two honorary degrees: a Doctor of Laws from the University of Calgary, and a Doctor of Letters from Memorial University, St. Johns.
 Blackwood’s work has been exhibited nationally and internationally in more than 90 solo and group exhibitions.
 His work is found in major public galleries and corporate art collections throughout Canada and internationally, including The Royal Collection at Windsor Castle and the Uffizi Gallery in Florence, Italy.
 Blackwood was awarded the Order of Canada in 1993 and was awarded the Order of Ontario in 2003.
-He currently lives and works in Port Hope, ON, and maintains a studio in Wesleyville.

 “To find out how things actually look is a revelation.
 I am interested in examining my subject, to really get into it.
 For my subjects I go to the things of the world .”